astrotuna201/ntf/README.md

   46 47
   51 52
 ```
 All tensor views are able to repeat data through indexing.
-No matter the extents, `volume` only uses the shared storage
+No matter the extents, `volume` only uses storage
-from `value`.
+for a single value.
 ```swift
 let volume = Volume<Int32>(extents: [2, 3, 10], repeating: Volume(42))
 print(volume.formatted(scalarFormat: (2,0)))